renovatebot/renovate/docs/usage/templates.md

 ### stringToPrettyJSON

-If you want to print pretty JSON with handlebars you can use the builtin function stringToPrettyJSON.
+If you want to print pretty JSON with Handlebars you can use the built-in function `StringToPrettyJSON` like this:

 `{{{stringToPrettyJSON myvar}}}`

-where myvar is a variable/field, that contains valid JSON.
+In the example above `myvar` is a variable/field, that contains valid JSON.